-All immigration information for international students can be found on the Citizenship and Immigration Canada (CIC) website or by calling 1-888-242-2100.
+All immigration information for international students can be found on the Immigration, Refugees and Citizenship Canada (IRCC) website or by calling 1-888-242-2100.

 |Under Section 91 of the Immigration and Refugee Protection Act (IRPA), “Education agents, recruiters and employees at educational institutions, who are paid to provide services to their clients, are prohibited from providing advice to students…with regard to immigration applications, such as visas or student work permits.
 As a result, they may not explain or advise a person on their immigration options, complete and submit immigration forms on a client’s behalf, communicate with CIC on a client’s behalf (except for the direct translation of a client’s written or spoken submissions), represent a client in an immigration application or advertise that they can provide immigration advice” (Bob Brack, President & CEO of Citizenship and Immigration Canada, June 20, 2013).|

-By Canadian law, international students are required to obtain a valid Study Permit from CIC.
-To apply, visit CIC Study Permit Application.
+By Canadian law, international students are required to obtain a valid Study Permit from IRCC.
+The study permit is a document that IRCC issues to allow foreign nationals to study at designated learning institutions (DLIs) in Canada.
+To apply, visit IRCC Study Permit Application.

 Entry visas – Temporary Resident Visa (TRV)

 Also known as a re-entry visa or visitor visa, this is the visa that is stuck like a sticker into your passport.
-Not all students require a visa to enter Canada.
-To find out whether this is required from your country, check the CIC website for a list of visa exempt countries.
+Most people need a visa or an Electronic Travel Authorization (eTA) to travel to Canada.
+To find out whether this is required from your country, check the IRCC website for a list of visa exempt countries.

-For some academic programs, work experience is part of the curriculum.
-International students who wish to participate in a co-op or placement program must apply for a work permit (there is no fee for this application).
-For more information, visit CIC Placement Work Permit.
+International students who wish to participate in a co-op or placement program must apply for a work permit at the port of entry or via online application (there is no fee for this application).
+For more information, visit IRCC Placement Work Permit.

 Working while in Canada